yangh567/level4-project/timelog.md

 ## 4 Dec 2020 Friday
 * *30 minutes* meet with supervisor and  discuss about the question i had
-* *3 hours* read the articles about densenet for convolutional neural network
+* *3 hours* read the articles about densenet for convolutional neural network to see if we can implement it as useful tool in the future
 * *1 minute* writing timelog

 ## 5 Dec 2020 Saturday